romland/smoozoo/README.md

 A super-smooth, performant and modern image viewer for the web.
 Made for very large images that require fast navigation and scaling.

-Inspired by Windows 10/11's default image viewer.
-For a different project I needed something that felt and worked like that but in a  web browser.
-So, Smoozoo was born.
-Not quite done yet, but, Smoozoo actually already feels _better_ than Windows native one!

 ### Bigger Features
 - Sexy and feels nice
 - GPU scaling using WebGL with mipmapping and frustum culling